ogobrecht/ploc/README.md

 ### Automation with file watcher

-We use her chokidar - you have first to install it with `npm install chokidar-cli`
+We use here chokidar - you have first to install it with `npm install chokidar-cli`

 ```js
 FIXME: example